-- 207.1 Where polyvinyl chloride (PVC) pipe four (4) inches in diameter through twelve (12) inches in diameter is specified or required, it shall conform to and be tested in accordance with AWWA C900, "AWWA STANDARD for POLYVINYL CHLORIDE (PVC) PRESSURE PIPE, 4 IN.
-THROUGH 12 IN., FOR WATER", as herein modified.
+- 207.1 Where polyvinyl chloride (PVC) pipe 4" in diameter through 12" in diameter is specified or required, it shall conform to and be tested in accordance with AWWA C900, "AWWA STANDARD for POLYVINYL CHLORIDE (PVC) PRESSURE PIPE, 4" THROUGH 12", FOR WATER", as herein modified.
 PVC water pipe shall be approved by the Underwriters Laboratory Sanitation Foundation Testing Laboratory for potable water pipe.
-Polyvinyl chloride water pipe shall be restricted from use adjacent to arterial streets. - 207.2 PVC pipe shall conform to pressure Class 200 (equivalent to Dimension Ratio 14) and shall have an outside diameter (OD) equal to the OD of equivalent size ductile iron pipe. - 207.3 PVC pipe shall have integral wall-thickened bell ends and shall be jointed using one-piece elastomeric gaskets.
-Solvent cement jointing shall not be permitted. - Fittings for PVC pipe shall be polyethylene wrapped ductile or cast iron conforming to Part 203 of these specifications.
+Polyvinyl chloride water pipe shall be restricted from use within arterial street right of way. - 207.2 PVC pipe shall conform to pressure Class 200 (equivalent to Dimension Ratio 14) and shall have an outside diameter (OD) equal to the OD of equivalent size ductile iron pipe. - 207.3 PVC pipe shall have integral wall-thickened bell ends and shall be jointed using onepiece elastomeric gaskets.
+Solvent cement jointing shall not be permitted. - 207.4 Fittings for PVC pipe shall be polyethylene wrapped ductile or cast-iron conforming to Part 203 of these specifications.
 The use of PVC fittings shall not be permitted. - 207.5 Contractor shall submit certifications from the manufacturer that PVC pipe has been manufactured in accordance with AWWA C900, and that it meets the approval of the "NSF". - 207.6 Where restrained joints are required, they shall be of a mechanical type assembly easily removed in field once assembled without special equipment.
 Assemblies shall be ANSI/AWWA approved.
 Setscrew type retainer glands will not be permitted.